oceanum/zarrio/docs/source/index.rst

-Welcome to zarrify's documentation!
+Welcome to zarrio's documentation!
 ====================================

 Overview
 --------

-zarrify is a modern, clean library for converting scientific data formats (primarily NetCDF) to Zarr format.
+zarrio is a modern, clean library for converting scientific data formats (primarily NetCDF) to Zarr format.
 It was created as a complete rewrite of the original onzarr library to address maintainability issues while preserving all essential functionality and adding crucial parallel writing capabilities.

 Key Features
 ------------